col42dev/gemrefractor/README.md

 # gemrefractor

-gemrefractor is a server app for the gemengine client.
-It receives and validates transaction requests from the client.
+gemrefractor is a server app for the [gemminer](https://github.com/col42dev/gemminer) client.
+It receives  transaction requests from the client and forwards them on to a headless Unity instance for verification.

-## application setup
+## setup

 gemrefactor is an expressjs application.